ssophiaa-lu/scrimba-solo-proj-bball-scoreboard/README.md

-# scrimba-solo-proj-bball-scoreboard
+# bball-scoreboard

-scrimba-solo-proj-bball-scoreboard is a web app built with HTML, CSS, and JavaScript that tracks scores for home and guest basketball teams in real time.
+bball-scoreboard is a web app built with HTML, CSS, and JavaScript that tracks scores for home and guest basketball teams in real time.
 ---

 ## Table of Contents